Azure/AppService/_posts/2020-11-16-Hosting dotnet five Applications on Azure App Service.md

 ### Secure Secrets
- Since we are using sensitive information that you don’t want others to access, we will use GitHub secrets to protect our information.
+ Since we are using sensitive information that you don't want others to access, we will use GitHub secrets to protect our information.
 Create a secret by following the directions [here](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).
 Add the GitHub secrets variables below with your own secrets appropriate from each resource.

 - `AZURE_WEBAPP_NAME`: web-app-name
 - `AZURE_CREDENTIALS`: the JSON output of the `az ad sp create-for-rbac` command